On The Road In Southern England

 As I don’t want to scare you off I should mention the fur-seals you might be able to spot on the way to the lighthouse (you will smell them before you see them).
 There’s quite a few of them as well, chilling on the sand and enjoying the sun, big ones and small ones.
 Just make sure you stay quiet and don’t disturb them.

 Our road trip lead us further towards Land’s End, Britain’s westernmost point on the main island.
 Here, where the cliffs are steep and rugged and the sea wild and deep you certainly feel like stepping towards the edge of the world.
 As the sun was hiding behind clouds that evening, the wind whipping our faces was colder than ever and the only thing that kept us rooted to the spot was the magnificence of the place.
-Had it been a bog-standard beach we probably would have run back to our car straight away.

 The Jurassic Coast is well known for it’s impressive, white cliffs dominating the coastal landscape in Devon and Dorset.
 One of the most photographed places in that neck of the woods must be Durdle Door in Lulworth, Dorset.
 And rightly so!
 Before exploring the area myself I thought that it’s probably not everything it’s cracked up to be because sometimes photos can be delusive, making a place appear more terrific than it actually is.
 Not with Durdle Door!
 The sunrise we witnessed there was so magical that I could now plaster my entire room with the photos I took.